 The language used by the processor is called machine code.
 The code that reaches the processor consists of a series of 0s and 1s, known as binary data.
 Machine code is, therefore, difficult for humans to understand, which is why intermediary languages, which can be understood by humans, have been developed.
 The code written in this type of language is transformed into machine code so that the processor can process it.

-The assembler was the first programming language ever used.
+The assembly language (or assembler language) was the first programming language ever used.
 This is very similar to machine code but can be understood by developers.
 Nonetheless, it is so similar to machine code that it strictly depends on the type of processor used (each processor type may have its own machine code).

-An imperative language programs using a series of commands, grouped into blocks and comprised of conditional statements that allow the program to return to a block of commands if the condition is met.
+An imperative language programs using a series of commands, grouped into blocks and composed of conditional statements that allow the program to return to a block of commands, if the condition is met.
 These were the first programming languages in use and, even today, many modern languages still use this principle.